How John Irving’s novel The World According to Garp touches on the dreams and realities of writing for a living.

 That isn’t to say that John Wolf, Garp’s editor, is uncritically supportive.
 He takes one look at Garp’s novel, The World According to Bensenhaver, and exclaims, “How can there be any more of this?
 There is entirely too much of it as it stands!”

-John Wolf is finally able to translate Garp’s demands for the book into a publishing success story.
-He knows his markets and – more importantly – he understands what readers want.
+Wolf is finally able to translate Garp’s demands for the book into a publishing success story.
+He knows his markets and – more importantly – he understands what readers want, and that’s half of the value of a good editor.

 Quoted edition published by Black Swan, 2010